krystal/crumbs/README.md

 # Crumbs

-A small package that will determine which cookies a user is willing to accept.

-## Prerequesites

-Node > 10.13
+Crumbs is a small JavaScript library which allows you to declare what types of cookies your site/application uses and provides a list of the accepted categories.

 ## Installation and developing locally